hlbao/personal_site/content/project/social-inspiration-in-computing/index.md

 ---
-title: Social Inspiration in Computing
+title: Social Inspiration in Computing (On-going)
 date: 2021-03-31T21:13:32.744Z
 summary: As a leading author, I am working on a long survey paper that studies the inspiration from social sciences in the computing realm.
 How does the